catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 Annual Updates
 ===============================================================================
 Much of the data we work with is released in a "final" state annually.
-We typically integrate the new year of data over 2-4 weeks in October of each year, since by that time the final release for the previous year have been published by EIA and FERC.
+We typically integrate the new year of data over 2-4 weeks in October since, by that time, the final release for the previous year have been published by EIA and FERC.
 We also integrate EIA early release data when available.
 The ``data_maturity`` field will indicate whether the data is final or provisional.